 The Program Educational Objectives of the Bachelor of Science degree program in mechanical engineering at Rochester Institute of Technology are to have graduates who will:

 - practice mechanical engineering through the application of the fundamental knowledge, skills, and tools of mechanical engineering.

 - enhance their skills through formal education and training, independent inquiry, and professional development.

 - work independently as well as collaboratively with others, while demonstrating the professional and ethical responsibilities of the engineering profession.

-- successfully pursue graduate degrees at the Master’s and/or Ph.D. level.
+- successfully pursue graduate degrees at the Master’s and/or Ph.D. level, should they choose.